nik-rev/blog/content/blog/2024-10-04_switched_to_helix.md

 <!--more-->

 With VSCode it felt like I had no control over my editor and I didn't have an idea of how things were going on.
-With VSCode I feel like a consumer that just installs extensions.

 I have been hearing about Neovim for a while until this point decided to give it a try.
 I expected it to be difficult to get started, because it's a mouseless modal editor -- a completely new way of editing code than what I've been used to.